2022 K3 League

-The 2022 K3 League was the third season of the K3 League as a semi-professional league.
+The 2022 K3 League was the third season of the K3 League as a semi-professional league in South Korea.
 Its regular season was held from 26 February to 29 October 2022.

 Defending champions Gimpo FC became a professional club and joined the K League.
-Cheonan City and Cheongju FC are also going to be join the K League in the next year.
+Cheonan City and Cheongju FC were also going to join the K League in the next year.

 The 16 participating teams played each other twice, and the bottom team advanced to the relegation play-off.
 The K3 League Championship which had been held in play-off format to decide champions before was not held since this year.